SMALL LIVING ROOM IDEAS

 Ligne Roset – Togo Ottoman

-Another key strategy is to think modular.
-Instead of one big sofa, consider a combination of smaller pieces that you can reconfigure depending on what you need at the moment.
-A couple of ottomans or poufs that double as extra seating for guests can tuck away under a coffee table when not in use.
+A couple of ottomans or poufs that double as extra seating for guests can be tucked away under a coffee table when not in use.
 Stools that can serve as side tables or footrests keep the space flexible.
-In a small living room, nothing should have just one function—it’s all about layers of utility.

 Hay - Dot soft cushion

-Hay – Dot Cushion
+Dot Cushion

 Røros - Tweed Toskaft Throw